junian/SharpExifTool/docs/README.md

 ## License

-This project is licensed under [MIT License](https://github.com/junian/SharpExifTool/blob/master/LICENSE).
+This [SharpExifTool](https://github.com/junian/SharpExifTool) project is licensed under [MIT License](https://github.com/junian/SharpExifTool/blob/master/LICENSE).

+The [ExifTool](https://exiftool.org/#license) is free software; you can redistribute it and/or modify it under the same terms as [Perl itself](https://dev.perl.org/licenses/).

 ---